rails/rails/guides/source/active_record_migrations.md

 You can pass the `:comment` option with any description for the table that will be stored in the database itself and can be viewed with database administration tools, such as MySQL Workbench or PgAdmin III.
-It's highly recommended to specify comments in migrations for applications with large databases as it helps people to understand the data model and generate documentation.
+Comments can help team members to better understand the data model and to generate documentation in applications with large databases.
 Currently only the MySQL and PostgreSQL adapters support comments.

 ```ruby
 class AddDetailsToProducts < ActiveRecord::Migration[8.0]